 settings package with the following file structure:

-To run a project with a specific configuration, you need to set an additional parameter:
+To specify for a project you run which Django configuration file to use, you need to set an additional parameter:

 - All environments are in VCS.